Let-s-help-each-other/COVID19-resources/README.md

 **What do they do**: Volunteers working under BIPOC-lead accountablity partners (DeBug Silicon Valley, Rapid Response Network, and Sacred Heart Community Services (above)) to bring about racial justice

-**What do they need**: [Volunteers for Mutual Aid network in the South Bay](https://docs.google.com/forms/d/1VDRra0HatJM8jjQ6GpmO4dHgQCkPG6M7l-zg27xhVYg/viewform)
+**What do they need help with?**: [Volunteers for Mutual Aid network in the South Bay](https://docs.google.com/forms/d/1VDRra0HatJM8jjQ6GpmO4dHgQCkPG6M7l-zg27xhVYg/viewform)

+---

 ### Second Harvest of Silicon Valley